HomeSTM32Interface R307 Fingerprint Module with STM32 (UART Tutorial)

 }

-This function captures a finger, searches it in the stored database, and tells whether a match is found along with its ID and score.
+This function captures a finger, searches the stored database, and then shows whether it found a match, along with the finger’s ID and score.

 Here’s what happens step by step: